yatindandi/Disentangled-Sequential-Autoencoder/README.md

 # Disentangled Sequential Autoencoder
-PyTorch implementation of [Disentangled Sequential Autoencoder](https://arxiv.org/abs/1803.02991)  a Variational Autoencoder Architecture for learning latent representations of high dimensional sequential data by approximately disentangling the time invariant and the time variable features.
+Reproduction of the ICML 2018 publication [Disentangled Sequential Autoencoder by Yinghen Li and Stephen Mandt](https://arxiv.org/abs/1803.02991), a Variational Autoencoder Architecture for learning latent representations of high dimensional sequential data by approximately disentangling the time invariant and the time variable features, without any modification to the ELBO objective.

 # Network Architecture

 ## PRIOR OF Z:

-The prior of z is a Gaussian with mean and variance computed by the LSTM as follows
+The prior of `z` is a Gaussian with mean and variance computed by the LSTM as follows
 ```
 h_t, c_t = prior_lstm(z_t-1, (h_t, c_t)) where h_t is the hidden state and c_t is the cell state
 ```